Fundamentals and Practices of Sensing Technologies by Dr.

 functions: the first is to detect the signal from only a waist position by

-the scattered light intensity, i.e., the mean value Fig. 5.24 Data processing system. of
+comparing I( Fig. 5.24 Data processing system. of

 IF and IB in this case.
 The rate of data acquisition,